catberry/catberry/docs/routing/url-route-definition.md

 ```

 All parameters must be marked with colon at start, after every parameter
-it must be placed list of module names that should receive value of
+it must be followed by list of module names that should receive value of
 this parameter to its state object.

 In this example above `id` value will be set to state of modules